 Sometimes I just don’t know when or how I’m inspired when I’m designing menus for clients, I guess my memory still serves me well with dishes I used to serve many moons ago.
 In my opinion, polenta is the second Italian comfort food next to pasta.
 You can serve polenta so many ways, soft, in wedges, fried or baked in a casserole.
 I like the polenta wedges with this recipe, when it cools, the texture hardens like a cheese and it cuts very nicely and can be grilled, fried or baked before eating.
 One hint while making this recipe, cook the polenta first so it has time to cool while you’re making the ragu.

-4 cups of water
+- 4 cups water

-1 teaspoon salt
+- 1 tsp salt

-1 cup of instant polenta
+- 1 cup instant quick cooking polenta

-4 tablespoons butter
+- 4 tbsp butter

 Artichoke & Mushroom Ragu